etan18/Obsidian-Notes/Machine Learning/supervised learning.md

 - When the labels $y$ are *continuous*, this is a [[regression]] problem

 ### structured prediction
-**[[Structured prediction]]** is a class of supervised learning tasks which predict a combination of labels from a fixed with a specific structure.
+**[[structured prediction]]** is a class of supervised learning tasks which predict a combination of labels from a fixed with a specific structure.
 Examples of structured prediction tasks include
 - Syntactic parsing (constituency parsing)
 	- [[Automatic speech recognition]]
 - Semantic parsing